 - don’t play any practice shots during play of a hole.
 (Rule 7-2).

 - in match play, ensure the result of the match is posted

-- in stroke play, ensure that your score card is completed properly (including being signed by you and your marker) and return it to the Committee as soon as possible (Rule 6-6).
+- in stroke play, ensure that your score card is completed properly and signed by you and your marker, and return it to the Committee as soon as possible (Rule 6-6).